 VP of School Programs

 Andrea has worked in the start-up ed-tech industry for more than 14 years, after spending her early career as a teacher in multiple states.
 At Let Grow, she brings her unique blend of education and business experience to expand the K-12 school programs.
 Andrea’s passions include beaches in Mexico, all versions of Star Trek, and anticipating a grandchild in the years ahead that she can practice the Let Grow approach with.

-Daniel recently completed his three-year term as Chairman of the Board of the Foundation for Individual Rights in Education (FIRE), the pre-eminent nonprofit dedicated to defending and sustaining free speech at America’s colleges and universities.
+Daniel is the former long-term Chairman of the Board of the Foundation for Individual Rights in Education (FIRE), the pre-eminent nonprofit dedicated to defending free speech on Campus.
 He is also fund manager at MSD Partners, L.P., a New York-based investment firm.
-Prior to that, Daniel worked at Goldman Sachs & Co., and at Gotham Partners, a private investment partnership.
-He is a graduate of the University of Pennsylvania, where he studied history and philosophy.
-After graduation, Daniel worked at the Manhattan Institute, a non-profit public policy organization.
-Daniel has been published in The Wall Street Journal, Reason, Forbes, The Harvard Journal of Law and Public Policy, and Survival (the journal of the International Institute for Strategic Studies.)
+A graduate of the University of Pennsylvania, Daniel has been published in The Wall Street Journal, Forbes, and The Harvard Journal of Law and Public Policy.
 He lives in New York City with his wife and two children.